hwilliams-sl/bddcalc/README.md

 # bddcalc

-#Plan
+#Plan <br>
-Install GitHub for Desktop
+Install GitHub for Desktop<br>
-→ Add application files from a Github repo
+→ Add application files from a Github repo<br>
-→ Upgrade dev apps in tech stack (node, mocha, cucumber) → Integrate VS
+→ Upgrade dev apps in tech stack (node, mocha, cucumber)<br>
+→ Integrate VS<br>
-	→ View files in VS
+	→ View files in VS <br>
-		→ Make some changes to the app in VS
+		→ Make some changes to the app in VS <br>
-			→ Confirm changes in Git
+			→ Confirm changes in Git <br>
-				→ Create pull request and verify changes in online repo
+				→ Create pull request and verify changes in online repo <br>

-#Outcome
+#Outcome <br>
--> GitHub for version control
+-> GitHub for version control <br>
--> Full Dev env + pre-built application
+-> Full Dev env + pre-built application <br>
-		-> Integrated with Visual Studio for code for creating feature and step files I am using a BDD environment in this example but really this applies to any dev environment or application you want to build in this way.
+		-> Integrated with Visual Studio for code for creating feature and step files <br>
+I am using a BDD environment in this example but really this applies to any dev environment or application you want to build in this way. <br>

 #Install your runtime environment